codingsoo/codingsoo.github.io/_pages/about.md

 - **AI Agents** for automated software development
 - **Software Engineering** tools and best practices
 - **Machine Learning Systems** at scale

-## Background

-I earned my PhD in Computer Science from Georgia Tech, where I worked under the supervision of [Prof. Alessandro Orso](https://engineering.uga.edu/team_member/alex-orso/) (now Dean at the University of Georgia's College of Engineering).
-My doctoral research focused on software engineering and program analysis.

-I joined AWS AI in December 2024, where I now apply cutting-edge AI and machine learning techniques to real-world software development challenges.
-My work combines research in natural language processing, program synthesis, and software engineering to create tools that enhance developer productivity.

 ## Publications